DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Experiments

 Although Table~\ref{tab:regret_results} shows that EG-MARL's regret increases with team size, Table~\ref{tab:eg_hungarian_results} reveals that it still achieves the fastest completion times for $N=7$ and $N=10$.
 This outcome suggests that the decentralized EG-MARL policy learns to prioritize preference alignment, completing tasks more quickly, even when this occasionally leads to slightly longer travel distances compared to the centralized solution.
 The tunable parameter $\alpha$ in the distance-discounted utility $u_{ji} = (\alpha^{d_{ij}})\,\text{preference}_{ji}$ controls the balance between spatial efficiency and preference weighting.
 In our experiments, we set $\alpha = 0.97$, favoring preference alignment and contributing to faster task completion.

-For the 7 and 10-agent cases, the \textbf{EG} optimization reveals complementary strengths across the three methods: \textbf{EG-MARL} achieves the fastest completion times, the \textbf{Stochastic-Online} approach maintains the highest fairness, and the \textbf{Centralized} oracle yields the lowest travel distances.
-This diversity of strengths highlights the trade-offs among scalability, fairness, and efficiency that emerge under different coordination paradigms.
+For the 7, 10, and 15-agent cases, the EG optimization reveals complementary strengths across the three methods: \textbf{EG-MARL} achieves the fastest completion times, the \textbf{Stochastic-Online} approach maintains the highest fairness, and the \textbf{Centralized} oracle yields the lowest travel distances.
+These strengths highlight the trade-offs among scalability, fairness, and efficiency that emerge under different coordination paradigms.

-The higher fairness of the Eisenberg--Gale (EG) formulation arises from its logarithmic (concave) utility structure, which, as shown by Amador and Zivan~\cite{10.5555/3091125.3091278}, naturally incentivizes cooperation among agents.
+The higher fairness of the Eisenberg--Gale (EG) formulation arises from its logarithmic (concave) utility structure, which, as shown by Amador and Zivan~\cite{cooperative_task_alloc}, naturally incentivizes cooperation among agents.
 The concavity of the log term reduces marginal gains for already advantaged tasks and encourages balanced allocations.

 Table~\ref{tab:eg_k7} analyzes the sensitivity of the Stochastic Online Assignment to the subset size $k$.

 \FloatBarrier \FloatBarrier